 - Now save the changes and reboot your device.

-- Then download the latest stock firmware for your phone and install it using Odin.
+- Then download the latest stock firmware for your phone and install the firmware using Odin.

 - Having flashed the firmware, reboot into stock recovery to check if the new CSC has been applied or not.